goodiee/ocr-models/README.md

 Processed images are saved in the *processed_images/* folder, and the appropriate preprocessing technique is applied based on the image's label.

 !
 The list of labels can be expaneded if needed depending on the dataset.
-Also it is possible to apply some tecniques for one image.
+Also it is possible to apply some labels for one image.

 ### OCR Tools and Evaluation